 These buttermilk doughnuts could almost be called pound cake doughnuts.
 They’re hearty and cakey and so good with cup of java.
 The tang of the buttermilk really makes all the difference, so I suggest seeking out the real thing.
 If you can’t find real buttermilk, then a good approximation can be made with 1 cup of whole milk mixed with 4 1/2 teaspoons white vinegar or fresh lemon juice.

 How pretty are these confetti sprinkles?
 I just love the color palette.
-You can find them here.

 Baked Buttermilk Doughnuts